blockparty-team/blockparty/README.md

 npm install
 ```

+## Setup Supabase project
+You can create supabase project using the CLI.

+Run migrations scripts

 ## Run the app
 You can now run the app on your development machine by running the following command:
 ```bash